When to plant Hostas in Hamilton County, KS

 Hamilton County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 27 and first fall frost is October 12.

-Hamilton County County sits in USDA Zone 6a.
+Hamilton County sits in USDA Zone 6a.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Hamilton County County's climate?
+Can Hostas grow in Hamilton County's climate?

 Your Hamilton County Garden Planner — Free